 - Zero upfront capital costs to the agency

-- Guaranteed energy cost savings that exceeds annual payment
+- Guaranteed energy cost savings that exceed annual payment

-- Prescribed measurement and verification to ensure savings is achieved
+- Prescribed measurement and verification to ensure savings are achieved

 - Standard tools and contract templates to ensure consistency and project replication